marvijokhio/Points_Line_Standard_Form/README.md

 # Points_Line_Standard_Form_Exercise
 Program to find the equation of a line in the standard form Ax +By = C.
 This program takes user input in form of two co-ordinate pairs.
+The code is PEP-8 compliant and written using pylint linting tool.

 This program takes two points (co-ordinate pairs) as input and outputs the linear euation of a line crossing these two co-rdinates in the standard form i,e.
 Ax + By = C.